Plumbing advisory notes

 This advisory note details the limitations on using plastic pipes, particularly for solar hot water systems.

-Plastic pipes used in association with solar water heaters 563.7 KB
+Plastic pipes used in association with solar water heaters (PDF File 563.7 KB)

-Plumbing Certificates of Compliance - issued August 2014
+Plumbing certificates of compliance - issued June 2018

 Plumbers must issue certificates of compliance to verify that plumbing and equipment is safe to use and complies with the necessary regulations and standards.